 In a recent interview, however, Cathy said that while he still holds the same position, he regrets “making the company a symbol in the marriage debate.”

 Similarly, when Phil Robertson was suspended from his popular reality TV show Duck Dynasty for making controversial comments about homosexuality to GQ magazine, gay groups cheered the decision as evangelical fans swamped the A&E network with complaints.
 Within a week, Robertson was reinstated.

-Earlier this week, the World Vision announced that it would allow employees to be in same-sex marriages.
+So it was much the same this week when the evangelical relief group World Vision announced that it would allow employees who are in same-sex marriages.
 Within 48 hours, the $1 billion Christian organization reversed course, saying on Wednesday that it had made a mistake.
-The backlash illustrated how evangelicals will continue to wrestle with a growing cultural acceptance of same-sex marriage.